kaytwo/satc-api-2024/participationrequirements.md

 Each review will be roughly one page and will be assigned on the first day of the workshop.
 Your reviews will be used during the mock panels.

+What should you be looking for when reviewing?
+We will discuss this in more detail during the workshop, but [slide 13 of this presentation](https://www.nsf.gov/bfa/dias/policy/outreach/grantsconf/revisedmrc_oct12.pdf) nicely summarizes the key criteria:

+1. What is the potential for the proposed activity to: a. advance knowledge and understanding within its own field or across different fields (Intellectual Merit); and b. benefit society or advance desired societal outcomes (Broader Impacts)?

+2. To what extent do the proposed activities suggest and explore creative, original, or potentially transformative concepts?

+3. Is the plan for carrying out the proposed activities well-reasoned, wellorganized, and based on a sound rationale?
+Does the plan incorporate a mechanism to assess success?

+4. How well qualified is the individual, team, or institution to conduct the proposed activities?

+5. Are there adequate resources available to the PI (either at the home institution or through collaborations) to carry out the proposed activities?

 ## Panels

 Finally, on the second day of the workshop (May 10th), we will conduct mock panels based on the reviews.
 The panel will discuss each executive summary and produce a panel summary.
 The panel summary should include: